Andy-Fraley/ccb_backup/README.md

 There's two key areas where CCB could stand to have more/better functionality:

 1. Ability to do truly ad hoc custom reports (the built-in reports in CCB are limited and so is CCB's ability to create custom reports)
-2. Ability to easily export ALL data in order to do an outside-of-CCB backup of the church's data that is stored in CCB
+2. Ability to easily export data stored in CCB in order to do an outside-of-CCB backup of the church's data

 To work around these two issues, we've built a set of backup and data export tools for CCB that we use for both purposes.
 They allow you to extract CSV data sets for:
 * Individuals (**get_individuals.py**. _NOTE - "People", not "Individuals" is the CCB object name_)